odoo/owl/doc/reference/templates.md

    <div><p t-if="console.log(1)">NOT valid</p></div>
    ```

-2. it can use anything in the rendering context (typically, the component):
+2. it can use anything in the rendering context (which typically contains the properties of the component):

    ```xml
    <p t-if="user.birthday === today()">Happy bithday!</p>